jad00gar/Zakat-Logbook/README.md

 ### Stocks / Cash / Debts Sheets

 - 10 rows for 10 years of data
-- 6 named account columns per sheet with an auto-summing Total column
-- Totals link automatically to Zakat Summary by row position
+- 6 named account columns per sheet with an auto-summing Total column that links automatically to Zakat Summary
 - Sort and filter on all columns
+- Default account names (all editable in the script):
+  - **Stocks:** TD Ameritrade, Charles Schwab, Fidelity, Vanguard, Robinhood, Other Account
+  - **Cash:** Chase Checking, Chase Savings, Bank of America, Money Market, Cash on Hand, Other Liquid
+  - **Debts:** Chase Credit Card, Citi Credit Card, Amex Credit Card, Car Loan, Personal Loan, Other Debt

 ### Ledger — The Core Log